CDrummond/cantata/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **NOTE** Cantata is now in a bug-fix only state.
-Therefore feature requests will usuaully be rejected.
+Therefore feature requests will usually be rejected.
 Pull requests, however, will still be accepted - so, if you desire a new feature this would be the route required.
 ---
 ---